 As I shared before on here, a couple of months ago, I received a review copy of a new release from IVP.
 The book is Slow Church: Cultivating Community in the Patient Way of Jesus, co-authored by Christopher Smith and John Pattison.

-I can truly say that this is one of the better books I’ve read in my 17+ years as a Christian, for it captures a lot of what I see the church called to in the present-day.
+I can truly say that this is one of the better books I’ve read on the church in my 17+ years as a Christian, for it captures a lot of what I see the church called to in the present-day.

 What is that call?
 Let’s explore through the lens of Slow Church.
 Continue reading